Skip to content

 Invoke Client

-In the example above we have seen how to instantiate Client a class for invocation.
-Here are the complete Client class instantiation parameters.
+In the example above we have seen how to initialize a Client class for sending requests.
+Here are the complete parameters of the Client class.

-• base_url Specify a base URL from which Client the request function in the instance and the URLs of other Client mounted instances will be extended (unless the corresponding request function has defined an absolute URL).
-This URL needs to be an absolute URL (the URL containing the request protocol and the source of the request)
+• base_url: Specify a base URL, all the request function or mounted classes in the Client instance will be extended this URL (unless the corresponding request function has defined an absolute URL).
+This URL needs to be an absolute URL (the URL containing the request protocol and the hostname)

-• backend: You can pass in the name string or reference of a request library, which will be the request library that initiates the request call by default as a Client class function.
-The currently supported request libraries are requests, aiohttp, httpx, and urllib, and will be used if not set
+• backend: You can pass in the name string or reference of a request library, which will be the request library that initiates the request call for all the Client functions.
+The currently supported request libraries are requests, aiohttp, httpx, and urllib. by default will be urllib.

-• service: You can specify a UtilMeta service as Client the target service of the instance.
-If the specified internal parameter is True, Client the constructed request will not initiate a network request.
-Instead, it invokes the UtilMeta service’s internal route and generates a response, otherwise Client the instance’s base_url is automatically assigned to the UtilMeta service’s
+• service: You can specify a UtilMeta service as the target service of the Client instance.
+If the specified internal parameter is True, the constructed request by Client will not initiate a network request.
+Instead, it invokes the UtilMeta service’s internal route and generates a response, otherwise the Client nstance’s base_url will be automatically assigned to the UtilMeta service’s base_url.

-• internal: Used to control Client the instance is request mode.
+• internal: Used to control the request mode of the Client instance.
 The default is False.
-If True, the response is generated by internal invocation service of the specified service.
+If True, the response is generated by internal invocation the specified service.

 Note

 • mock: Specify whether it is a mock client.
-If it is True, Client the request function will not make an actual network request or internal call, but will directly generate a mock response according to the declared response template and return it.
-It can be used for client development before the interface is developed.
+If it is True, the request function of Client will not make an actual network request or internal call, but will directly generate a mock response according to the declared response template and return it.
+It can be used for client development before the API is developed.

-• append_slash: Whether to add an underscore at the end of the request URL by default
+• append_slash: Whether to add a slash '/' at the end of the request URL by default.

-• default_timeout Specifies the default timeout for the request function, which can be a number of int seconds, float or timedelta an object
+• default_timeout: Specifies the default timeout for the request function, which can be a int or float number of seconds, or a timedelta object

-• base_headers: Use a dictionary to specify the default request header for the request function.
-The request header for each request will contain the request headers in this dictionary by default.
+• base_headers: Use a dict to specify the default request header for the request function.
+The request header for each request will contain theres headers by default.

-• base_cookies Specifies the default Cookie for the requesting function, which can be a dictionary, a Cookie string, or SimpleCookie an object.
+• base_cookies: Specifies the default Cookie for the requesting function, which can be a dict, a Cookie string, or a SimpleCookie object.

 • base_query: Specify the default query parameters for the request function

-• proxies: Specifies Client the HTTP request proxy for the instance in the form
+• proxies: Specify the HTTP request proxy for the Client instance in the syntax of

 {'http': '<HTTP_PROXY_URL>', 'https': '<HTTPS_PROXY_URL>'}

-• allow_redirects: Whether to allow the underlying request library to perform request redirection.
+• allow_redirects: Whether to allow the underlying request library to perform request redirection (3XX).
 The default is None, which follows the default configuration of the request library.

-• fail_silently: If set to True, when the response data of the request function cannot be parsed into the declared response template class, an error is not thrown, but a generic Response instance is returned.
+• fail_silently: If set to True, when the response of the request function cannot be parsed into the declared response template, an error is not thrown, but a generic Response instance is returned.
 The default is False.

 Tip